TheFausap/QK/README.md

 ## AUTOCODE SYNTAX

 Each entry is pushed on to stack, and the result of an function is automatically pushed on to stack.
-There are some internal operations, not related to quantum processing:
+These are stack operations, not related to quantum processing:

     DUP
     REV